Tea & Sugar

 A: The only two items you need to purchase after the initial batch are tea and sugar.
 So the cost of each succeeding batch depends on the quality of those ingredients.
 The average cost falls somewhere around $1.50/gallon.
-You can get make it for less, you can make it for more, but that is going to be your average continual cost per gallon of kombucha.
+You can get make it for less or more, but that is going to be your average continual cost per gallon of kombucha.

 Q: Can I put the tea in loose (without the tea bag) and pour the brewed tea through a strainer?
 Does this make a difference in how strong the tea is?

-Q: While brewing, a strain of black tea was left in teh bottom of the gallno jar after.
+Q: While brewing, a strain of black tea was left in the bottom of the gallon jar.
 Now there seems to be something growing around it.
 Will my batch be alright?

 A: No need to worry if a bit of the tea leaves were left behind in the jar.
 The formation around it is just yeasts/scoby blobs feeding off of it.
 Your batch will turn out great!
 And feel free to strain out any tea/yeast bits when the batch is done fermenting.